dgroomes/hadoop-playground/README.md

 It might be a file system issue because of the combo of an M1 mac with Docker...
 I'm not sure.
 I've added the `time` command in most cases to illustrate how long the commands take.

-Also, the instances themselves are flaky.
-For example, "historyserver" became unhealthy when I didn't even execute any jobs.
+Also, the instances themselves are flaky and it might be due to more than data corruption (see the later note about volumes).
+I think there are multiple race conditions and environmental problems.
+I've had each of "namenode", "datanode" and "historyserver" fail to become healthy.
+This is a frustrating experience!

 ---